KxSystems/docs/docs/ml/automl/userguide/preproc.md

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

 As highlighted [here](../../userguide) the running of the function `.aml.run` in its default configuration is achieved by setting the final parameter `dict` to `::`.
 The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.
-The preprocessing procedures taken in this default configuration are as follows

-The procedures outlined below most ensure that the data being passed to the feature extraction and algorithm application procedures is consistent and managable.
-In cases where it is appropriate, this page will highlight use-case specific differences in the procedures followed.

 ## Outline of procedures